-Numerous world records have now been set on Bitcoin’s original Protocol including regularly surpassing 50,000 transactions a second, the largest blocks (+2gb), largest NFT (1gb) and the lowest environmental impact of any POW chain.
+Numerous world records have now been set on Bitcoin’s original protocol including regularly surpassing 50,000 transactions a second, the largest blocks (+2GB), largest NFT (1GB) and the lowest environmental impact of any proof-of-work (POW) chain.

 The Genesis upgrade restored the original Bitcoin Protocol as closely as possible to Satoshi’s original design, locking it down to create stability for developers and enterprises to build upon.
 Unbounded scaling returned, as did the original Bitcoin script language that allows developers to build on-chain applications easier.